iotaledger/integration-services/documentation/docs/welcome.md

 ## IOTA Audit Trail Gateway

-The Audit Trail Gateway allows third-party entities to easily log and share immutable information, while other authorized third parties can access this information and verify its integrity and authenticity.
+The [Audit Trail Gateway](services/audit-trail-gateway/introduction.md) allows third-party entities to easily log and share immutable information, while other authorized third parties can access this information and verify its integrity and authenticity.

-## Self-Sovereign Identity Bridge
+## Self-Sovereign Identity(SSI) Bridge

-The Self-Sovereign Identity Bridge enables the creation, issuing, and verification of trusted self-sovereign decentralized identities and credentials.
+The [Self-Sovereign Identity(SSI) Bridge](services/SSI-bridge/introduction.md) enables the creation, issuing, and verification of trusted self-sovereign decentralized identities and credentials.

 ## What You Will Find